mingyeeee/RUhacks2021/README.md

 With AugmentEd, our goal is to provide students, and institutions with an accessible, affordable, and interactive way of learning.

+## What is it?

+A fun, interactive educational tool that projects virtual simulations of science experiments onto your sheet of paper Using only your camera, a printer, and paper!

 ## How does it work?

 - Draw a picture of the experiment you want to visualize on paper.